havefnubb/havefnubb/README.md

 # Technicals details

-HaveFnuBB is based on [Jelix PHP5 Framework](http://www.jelix.org) and can use MySQL, SQLIte or PostgreSQL.
+HaveFnuBB is based on [Jelix PHP Framework](https://jelix.org) and can use MySQL, SQLIte or PostgreSQL.

 # Installation